igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 ineffective against a delay-sensitive congestion controller.

-For QUIC v1 connections, if the attacker can make its peer transmit data using a single large stream, examining offsets in STREAM frames can determine whether packet number skips are deliberate.
+For QUIC v1 connections, if the attacker can make its peer transmit data using a single large stream, examining offsets in STREAM frames can reveal whether packet number skips are deliberate.
 In that case, the Q bit signal provides no new information (but it does save the attacker the need to remove packet protection).
 However, an endpoint that communicates using {{DATAGRAM}} and uses